meshifyiot/proto-orders-api/README.md

 ## SwaggerUI for Gateway

-You can see Gateway API documentation by downloading this repo and then run:
+If you are running mac then you can download this repo and then run:

     make swagger-ui

+I'm sure that docker part will work on linux too, but PR's are welcome!

+Another option is to use online swagger editor: https://editor.swagger.io/